Poisoning

 • The name, age, weight, and health status of the person who has been poisoned

 • Type of product.
-Read the brand name as it is written on the label.
-Include the list of ingredients and the company name and contact number, if it is available on the label.
+Read the brand name as it's written on the label.
+Include the list of ingredients and the company name and contact number, if it's on the label.

 • Amount of product involved in poisoning